LinguaPhylo/linguaPhylo.github.io/_posts/2021-07-15-lphybeast-developer-note.markdown

 and the source code is available at [https://github.com/LinguaPhylo/LPhyBeast](https://github.com/LinguaPhylo/LPhyBeast).

-Most of LPhy `Value` and `Generator` can directly map to BEAST 2 objects, so that the process of creating the corresponding BEAST 2 objects from them will be implemented into a concrete class, by respectively implementing either the interface `ValueToBEAST<T, S extends BEASTInterface>` or `GeneratorToBEAST<T extends Generator, S extends BEASTInterface>`.
+Most of LPhy `Value` and `Generator` can directly map to BEAST 2 objects, so that the Java code to create their corresponding BEAST 2 objects will be implemented into a concrete class, that implements the respective interface from either `ValueToBEAST<T, S extends BEASTInterface>` or `GeneratorToBEAST<T extends Generator, S extends BEASTInterface>`.

-The type `T` in `ValueToBEAST` is a type `T` wrapped by `Value<T>`, but in `GeneratorToBEAST` it is a `Generator` (mostly `GenerativeDistribution`) that generates `Value`.
+The type `T` in `ValueToBEAST` is a (LPhy) data type wrapped by `Value<T>`, but in `GeneratorToBEAST` it is a `Generator` (mostly `GenerativeDistribution`) that generates `Value`.
-The type `S` will be the BEAST 2 object to be created eventually.
+The type `S` will be the BEAST 2 object to be created eventually in both cases.

 {% highlight java %}